appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 #### `APPSMITH__ENCRYPTION_SALT`

 <dd>
     The encryption salt contributes to the security strategy by adding a layer of complexity during the encryption process.
-This long, unique string enhances encryption strength, making it more resistant to attacks such as brute force attempts.
+This long, unique string enhances encryption strength, making it more resistant to attacks such as brute-force attempts.
 </dd>

 ## Custom Domain